medikoo/type/README.md

 ### Object

-_Object_ is assumed to be any non-primitive JavaScript value
+_Object_, any non-primitive value

 #### `object/is`

+Confirms if passed value is an object

 ```javascript
 const isObject = require("type/object/is");